jdeerhake/inputHintOverlay/README.md

 Arguments to this method are adjustments to top and left of the fixed position of each overlay div.
 The folling would push each hint down 2px and right 5px.
     $(form).inputHintOverlay(2, 5)
-The class .inputHintOverlay can be used to style the hints.
+The class .inputHintOverlay can be used to style the hints (label.inputHintOverlay) and the div wrapper around the label/input (div.inputHintOverlay).

 For more visit the [project site](http://jdeerhake.com/inputHintOverlay.php).